 - addressing home infusion questions

-- Ongoing dialogue and teaching with families between clinic visits by phone
+- Counseling and support, including ongoing dialogue between clinic visits by phone

 - Access to new treatment approaches through clinical research

 Please note: The Boston Hemophilia Center has moved most of its web content to the Dana-Farber/Boston Children's Cancer and Blood Disorders Center website.
 Visit us there to find more in-depth information on the Boston Hemophilia Center, including how we diagnose and treat hemophilia, our Factor Program, our Home Infusion Program, genetic testing, family programs, our Centerpoints newsletter, research, and much more.
 You can also meet the Boston Hemophilia Center physicians and staff.